Frequently asked questions about volunteering

 At the conclusion of the information session, you will be given an opportunity to sign up for a placement.
 It is very helpful to be aware of your scheduling conflicts and areas of interest for volunteering.
 Volunteer placements require a regular block of time every week.

 How often do I have to volunteer?

-The minimum requirement is four hours once a week for four months.
-Some of our departments require a minimum of six months.
-One or two areas ask for eight hours a week.
+The minimum requirement is four hours once a week for six (6) months.
+One or two areas ask for an eight hours shift per week.
 Our hope is that you will continue beyond the minimum commitment.

 What is the minimum age requirement?

 Volunteers must be at least 16 years old.
 High school students will be part of our VolunTeen program.